Shiva-Heidari/Shiva-Heidari/README.md

   Simulates a periodically driven disordered spin chain hosting edge-localized π-modes protected by many-body localization.

 - **Trotter Simulation of Superconducting Qubits**
   Digitally simulate 2- and 3-qubit superconducting systems using second-order Trotter-Suzuki decomposition.
-Analyze unitary dynamics, entanglement entropy growth, and fidelity against exact evolution.

 - **Decoherence Simulation using QuTiP**
   Model open quantum systems and extract T₁ and T₂ times in the presence of noise.
 Includes comparison between Lindblad and TLS-based decoherence models.